Anthony Crosby

 Anthony Crosby was an English artist, historian, and Barrister's Clerk in the 19th century.
 He is remembered for his notes and sketches of the River Fleet and its surrounding areas in London before it was covered and became a subterranean river.
 Though he had planned to publish these works in a book titled "Views of the River Fleet," it was never completed before his death in 1857.
 Nevertheless, his sketches and notes were later used in historical books and are currently housed in the Crosby Collection at the London Metropolitan Archives.

-Crosby was also the Honorary Secretary for the Society for Promoting Practical Design and the author of correspondence to the British royal family on the behalf of Ann Maguire seeking settlement for a claimed secret marriage to the Duke of Gloucester and Edinburgh.
+Crosby was also the Honorary Secretary for the Society for Promoting Practical Design, Secretary to The Museum Club and the author of correspondence to the British royal family on the behalf of Ann Maguire seeking settlement for a claimed secret marriage to Prince William Frederick, Duke of Gloucester and Edinburgh.

 Biography

-Crosby was born to Anthony and Eliza Crosby in 1792 and baptised at Saint Andrew, Holborn, London on 1st November 1792.
+Crosby was born to Anthony and Eliza Crosby in 1792 and baptised at Saint Andrew, Holborn, London on 1 November 1792.
 His father was an attorney at the Court of King's Bench.
-Crosby married Sarah on 14th March 1824.
+Crosby married Sarah on 14 March 1824.
 They had a son, Horatio Byron (born 1824) and three daughters Elizabeth Marianne (1827), Ellena Levinia (1830) and Sarah Emma (1831).
-He died in St Pancras on 17th November 1857 of pneumonia.
+He died in St Pancras on 17 November 1857 of pneumonia.